thenetcircle/dino/docs/md/api.md

             "verb": "list"
         }
     }

+Each room has a `url` field, which is the sort order defined in the admin interface, in ascending order (lower `url` means higher up in the list).

 The `content` field on the attachments describe what kind of role you have for that room.
 If no roles are set then content will be empty, otherwise it will be a comma separated list of roles.
 Possible roles for rooms are: